 Magic Hour and Locals Nights

 The Abbotsford Tulip Festival offers a couple of special opening times.
 Magic Hour, for example, is when the fields are open from sunrise to sunset and admission prices are at a premium.

 Gates during Magic Hour open between 5 and 6 am, depending on the date.
 In early April the place opens closer to 6 am.
 In May, when the sun rises earlier, gates start opening closer to 5 am.

 The other main special times at the festival are the Locals Nights.
 That’s when people with an Abbotsford address (and their friends) can attend on Tuesdays and Thursdays after 3 pm and pay only a couple of dollars.
 Just one person needs to present a valid driver’s licence with an Abbotsford address and everyone in their party gets in for extra cheap.

-In 2019 after 3 pm on Tuesdays and Thursdays is when Abbotsford locals can pay just $2.50 online or $4.00 at the gate.
-Only one member of the party has to be a resident of Abbotsford, so if you know someone with proof of residency, and you go with them, you can get in for that price too!
+In 2019 after 3 pm on Tuesdays and Thursdays was when Abbotsford locals could pay just $2.50 online or $4.00 at the gate.
+Only one member of the party had to be a resident of Abbotsford, so if you knew someone with proof of residency, and you went with them, you could get in for that price too!
 We expect the festival will offer something similar in 2020, but details are to be confirmed.

 Below is the price list for the 2019 season.
 2020 prices are to be determined, but will likely be around the same.
 As you’ll notice, the festival offers a considerable financial incentive to encourage people to visit on less busy days and to purchase tickets online.